 Summarize several rsmtool experiments using the given configuration file, object, or dictionary.
-All outputs are generated under output\dir.
-If overwrite\output is True, any existing output in output\dir is overwritten.
+All outputs are generated under output_dir.
+If overwrite_output is True, any existing output in output_dir is overwritten.

-- config\file\or\obj\or\dict (str or pathlib.Path or dict or Configuration) - Path to the experiment configuration file either a a string or as a pathlib.Path object.
+- config_file_or_obj_or_dict (Union[str, Configuration, Dict[str, Any], Path]) Path to the experiment configuration file either a a string or as a pathlib.Path object.
 Users can also pass a Configuration object that is in memory or a Python dictionary with keys corresponding to fields in the configuration file.
 Given a configuration file, any relative paths in the configuration file will be interpreted relative to the location of the file.
-Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that \must\ be set.
-Given a dictionary, the reference path is set to the current directory. - output\dir (str) Path to the experiment output directory. - overwrite\output (bool, optional) If True, overwrite any existing output under output\dir.
-Defaults to False. - logger (logging object, optional) A logging object.
-If None is passed, get logger from \\name\\.
-Defaults to None. - wandb\run (wandb.Run) A wandb run object that will be used to log artifacts and tables.
+Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that must be set.
+Given a dictionary, the reference path is set to the current directory. - output_dir (str) Path to the experiment output directory. - overwrite_output (bool) If True, overwrite any existing output under output_dir.
+Defaults to False. - logger (Optional[logging.Logger]) A Logger object.
+If None is passed, get logger from name.
+Defaults to None. - wandb_run (Union[wandb.wandb_run.Run, wandb.sdk.lib.RunDisabled, None]) - A wandb run object that will be used to log artifacts and tables.
 If None is passed, a new wandb run will be initialized if wandb is enabled in the configuration.
 Defaults to None.

-IOError - If output\dir already contains the output of a previous experiment and overwrite\output is False.
+IOError - If output_dir already contains the output of a previous experiment and overwrite_output is False.